 - Have a ups.com profile

-- Be in compliance with all regulatory requirements and UPS’s carrier variations
+- Be in compliance with all regulatory requirements and UPS’s carrier variation

-The carrier provides a Dangerous Goods Acceptance tool that provides you with more information like maximum quantities and level of innate hazard posed by the chemical.
+UPS provides you with a Dangerous Goods Acceptance tool that gives you more information, like maximum quantities and level of innate hazard posed by the chemical.
 You’ll need this pdf to find the correct Chemical ID when searching in the acceptance tool.

-UPS does not accept hazardous materials shipments at UPS Customer Centers, The UPS Store, Air Letter Centers, Authorized Shipping Outlets, commercial counters, or using Internet Shipping.
-U.S. Ground Service level shipments of Limited Quantity or ORM-D materials in the 48 contiguous states may be accepted at some locations.
+UPS doesn’t accept hazardous materials shipments at UPS Customer Centers, The UPS Store, Air Letter Centers, Authorized Shipping Outlets, commercial counters, or using Internet Shipping.
+U.S. Ground Service level shipments of Limited Quantity in the 48 contiguous states may be accepted at some locations.

-For more information on how UPS regulates shipping dangerous items like hand sanitizer and other flammable liquids, visit this page.
+For more information on how UPS regulates shipping dangerous items like hand sanitizer and other flammable liquids, visit their website.

 How to Ship Hand Sanitizer: FedEx

 FedEx allows you to ship approved dangerous goods items using their services.
 According to its website, training is required to do so:

 Anybody shipping dangerous goods needs to have received the required training(s) and understand the applicable regulation(s).
 Alternatively, another person or company that has received the appropriate training(s) can be hired to prepare the shipment on your behalf.